- Student Conduct

 The University regards any form of hazing as a major violation, and any individual and/or registered student organization participating in such activities will be held responsible for those actions.
-According to the law, a person can commit a hazing offense both by engaging in a hazing activity and by soliciting, directing, encouraging, aiding, or attempting to aid another engaging in hazing; by intentionally, knowingly, or recklessly allowing hazing to occur; or by failing to report in writing to the Dean of Students or other appropriate university officials first-hand knowledge that a hazing incident is planned or has occurred.
+According to the law, a person can commit a hazing offense not only by engaging in a hazing activity, but also by soliciting, directing, encouraging, aiding, or attempting to aid another engaging in hazing; by intentionally, knowingly, or recklessly allowing hazing to occur; or by failing to report first-hand knowledge that a hazing incident is planned or has occurred in writing to the Office of Student Life or other appropriate University officials.
 The fact that a person consented to or acquiesced in a hazing activity is not a defense to prosecution for hazing under this law.

 An organization can commit a hazing offense if the organization condones or encourages hazing or if an officer or any combination of members, pledges, or alumni of the organization commits or assists in the commission of hazing.

-In an effort to encourage reporting of hazing incidents, the law grants immunity from civil or criminal liability to any person who reports a specific hazing event in good faith and without malice to the Office of Student Life or other appropriate university officials, and it immunizes a person from participation in any judicial proceeding resulting from that report.
-Additionally, a doctor or other medical practitioner who treats a student who may have been subjected to hazing may make a good faith report of the suspected hazing activities to police or other law enforcement officials and is immune from civil or other liability that might otherwise be imposed or incurred as a result of the report.
-The penalty for failure to report is a fine up to $1,000, up to 180 days in jail, or both.
-Penalties for other hazing offenses vary according to the severity of the injury which results and include fines from $500 to $10,000 and/or confinement for up to two years.
+In an effort to encourage reporting of hazing incidents, the law grants immunity from civil or criminal liability to any person who reports a specific hazing event in good faith and without malice to the Office of Student Life or other appropriate University Officials, and it immunizes a person from participation in any judicial proceeding resulting from that report.

-The University of Texas at El Paso promotes safe travel by students who participate in certain university-organized and sponsored activities or events.
+It is the policy of UTEP to promote safe travel by students who participate in certain University- organized and -sponsored activities or events.

 Policy and Procedure